top of page

 Beautyberry Is Edible.

-jelly, tea, sauces and wine.
+jelly, tea, sauces, and wine.

 NewBBHumanPoo.png

-Native American tribes used beautyberry to treat
+Native American tribes used beautyberry to treat a range

-researchers have found 67 compounds
+yet, but researchers have identified 67 compounds in

-cancer treatment and memory enhancement.
+and memory enhancement.

 NewBBHelpful.png